African Australians: History

-Large-scale immigration from Sub-Saharan Africa to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.
+Large-scale immigration from the regions of Africa south of the Sahara to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.

 Coins minted by the Tanzanian medieval kingdom of Kilwa Sultanate have been found on the Wessel Islands.
 They are the oldest foreign artefacts ever discovered in Australia.
 Other people descended from African emigrants later arrived indirectly via the First Fleet and 19th century multicultural maritime industry.
 Notable examples are Billy Blue, John Caesar, and Black Jack Anderson.

 Migrants from Mauritius have also been arriving in Australia since before federation in 1901.
 They came as convicts, prospectors who sought Victoria's goldfields, or skilled sugar workers who significantly helped to develop Queensland's sugar industry.

 Following the 1823 Demerara Slave Rebellion in British Guiana, several hundreds of enslaved Africans who had participated in the rebellion were deported to Queensland, Australia.

 The Special Commonwealth African Assistance Plan enabled students from British Commonwealth African countries, including from Ghana, to travel to Australia during the mid-1960s.
 More than 70 percent of those from West African countries remained in Australia following military coup d'états in their countries of birth.

 However, immigration from Sub-Saharan Africa to Australia generally remained limited until the 1990s, thus compared to other established European and American countries, African Australian community remains new in the country itself.

 In 2005–06, permanent settler arrivals to Australia included 4,000 South Africans and 3,800 Sudanese, constituting the sixth and seventh largest sources of migrants, respectively.